daniel-huss/migratedb/documentation/usage/errorcodes/index.md

 - **Caused by:** Multiple repeatable migrations having the same description
 - **Solution:** Ensure that all repeatable migrations have a unique description

-### `DUPLICATE_DELETED_MIGRATION`

-- **Caused by:** Schema history or filesystem corruption causing the same migration to appear to be deleted more than once
-- **Solution:** Ensure that you do not tamper with the schema history and all migrations that have been deleted are removed from [locations](/migratedb/documentation/configuration/parameters/locations) known to MigrateDB

 ## Validate Error Codes